What to watch on YouTube right now – Part 124

 Welcome back readers, fellow geeks and electronic gaming fans!

-In this edition of the Retro Gaming Ads Blast (RGAB) series, we will take a look at another batch of retro gaming print ads – including arcade flyers – from the 1970s to the 1990s.
+In this edition of the Retro Gaming Ads Blast (RGAB) series, we will take a look at another batch of retro gaming print ads from the 1980s to the 1990s, particularly on role-playing games (RPGs) from the East and the West.
+This is the RPG Special!

 For the newcomers reading this, Retro Gaming Ads Blast (RGAB) looks back at the many print ads of games (console, arcade, computer and handheld) that were published in comic books, magazines, flyers, posters and newspapers long before smartphones, social media, the worldwide web and streaming became popular.
-To put things in perspective, people back in the 1980s and 1990s were more trusting of print media for information and images about electronic games and related products.
+To put things in perspective, people back in the 1980s to the 1990s were more trusting of print media for information and images about electronic games and related products.

 With those details laid down, here is the newest batch of retro gaming print ads for you to see and enjoy…